Speak (Anderson novel): Censorship

 In her scholarly monograph, Laurie Halse Anderson: Speaking in Tongues, Wendy J. Glenn claims that Speak "has generated more academic response than any other novel Anderson has written."
 Despite hesitancy to teach a novel with "mature subject matter," English teachers are implementing Speak in the classroom as a study of literary analysis, as well as tool to teach students about sexual harassment.
 The novel gives students the opportunity to talk about several teen issues, including: school cliques, sex, and parental relationships.
 Of teaching Speak in the classroom Jackett says, "We have the opportunity as English teachers to have an enormously positive impact on students' lives.
 Having the courage to discuss the issues found in Speak is one way to do just that."
 By sharing in Melinda's struggles, students may find their own voices and learn to cope with trauma and hardships.
 According to Janet Alsup, teaching Speak in the classroom, can help students become more critically literate.
 Students may not feel comfortable talking about their own experiences, but they are willing to talk about what happens to Melinda.
 Elaine O'Quinn claims that books like Speak allow students to explore inner dialogue.
 Speak provides an outlet for students to think critically about their world.

+Related work

+Anderson's 2002 novel Catalyst shares its Merryweather High setting with Speak.
+Melinda Sordino, now in tenth grade and having regained control over her life, appears for a few pages.
+When a fellow student, Kate Malone, has a mental breakdown, she counsels and helps her through the rough patch.
+It is stated that Andy Evans was found guilty but not sent to prison.
+Sentenced to probation and registering as a sex offender, he is normally under house arrest and must be electronically tagged by an ankle monitor, having limited contact with others except his caregivers.

+In the 10th anniversary edition of Speak, Anderson explained that she was seriously considering making a sequel, but could not think of a basic plot, citing that sequels are usually meant to build on a previous film's popularity, using Jaws: The Revenge as an example.